 |

-| Equipment Inventory |
+Equipment Inventory |

 Horse trailers permanently assigned to the team include four stock type trailers capable of "rough road" service.
 They each have the capacity to haul four large horses and up to 12 weanlings.
 Three of the trailers can be divided by ceiling-to-floor dividers into separate compartments for transporting horses that are not compatible with each other.
 Two trailers are equipped with loading / holding panels that can be used to safely load difficult horses or establish temporary holding corrals.
 One trailer has storage for specialized equipment, veterinary supplies, cattle marking crayons, etc.

-Additional support is provided by a 400 gallon military spec water trailer with pump and portable water tank, a flat bed trailer typically stocked with portable corral panels and a second flat bed trailer that can transport hay, supplies or an additional cache of portable corral panels.
+The Portable Corral Panel Trailer is a flat bed trailer typically stocked with 168 feet of portable corral panels and a second flat bed trailer that can transport hay, supplies or an additional cache of portable corral panels.

-| Support Supplies |
+Support Supplies |

-| Field operations are supported by a cache of supplies.
+Field operations are supported by a cache of supplies.
 Included are: |

 |